The Scholar Graph Becomes the Agent Memory Layer

 - GraphAnything license: MIT License, reviewed for code license status.

-- Model artifact: InternScience/Agents-K1-LLM, reviewed for model card metadata, intended use, training data, reward design, evaluation table, limitations, and Apache-2.0 license statement.
+- Model artifact: InternScience/Agents-K1, reviewed for model card metadata, intended use, training data, reward design, evaluation table, limitations, and Apache-2.0 license statement.

-- Dataset artifact: InternScience/Scholar-kg, reviewed for Hugging Face dataset metadata and access boundary; direct raw README access returned gated-repository authentication requirements in this environment.
+- Dataset artifact: InternScience/Scholar-kg, reviewed for Hugging Face dataset overview, module descriptions, and contact-sharing access gate.

 - SCP endpoint: SCP detail page for Agents-K1, reviewed as the paper-linked access surface for the full Scholar-KG.